IsThatFearny/quartz/content/Revision/Economics/Specimen Paper 1.md

 Using the data in the extracts and your economic knowledge, assess whether you agree that fixing a maximum price for energy that is sold to households is the best way of dealing with market failure in the UK energy industry?
 [25 marks]
 ```

+Due to the naturally oligopolistic nature of the UK energy industry, significant market failure often occurs in the industry, causing the exploitation of consumers and a loss of consumer welfare.